Aquiles-ai/Aquiles-RAG-JS/README.md

   </a>
 </div>

+## Hey, this repo and project is paused, we recommend using [Aquiles-RAG](https://github.com/Aquiles-ai/Aquiles-RAG)

 > 🚧 **Warning:** This version is still under development and **not** recommended for production use.
 > ⚠️ For a stable production release, please use the original [Aquiles-RAG](https://github.com/Aquiles-ai/Aquiles-RAG).